Event Details

 Upcoming Events

-Best Practices in Teaching at CSU: Inclusive Pedagogy
+Best Practices in Teaching at CSU: Accessible and Inclusive Electronic Content

 This three-week, mostly asynchronous course TAKES PLACE IN CANVAS.
 Participants can expect to spend 4-5 hours per week completing assignments, discussions and readings.
 Engage in self-reflection to consider your own...(Go to event for more details.)